-The EU contribution for MSCA Choose Europe for Science will take the form of unit contributions, as stipulated in Decision of 11 March 2021 authorising the use of lump sum contributions and unit contributions for Marie Skłodowska-Curie actions under the Horizon Europe Programme176.
+The EU contribution for MSCA Choose Europe will take the form of unit contributions, as stipulated in Decision of 11 March 2021 authorising the use of lump sum contributions and unit contributions for Marie Skłodowska-Curie actions under the Horizon Europe Programme.

 MSCA

 Choose

-Europe for Choose Europe for Science allowance Long-term leave Special needs
+Europe Choose Europe allowance Long-term leave Special needs

-Science allowance (if allowance (if
+allowance (if allowance (if

-, •
+·

-The indicative budget includes budget provisions for the increase of the maximum EU contribution for grants funded under Horizon Europe MSCA Choose Europe for Science calls in line with the provisions of the decision authorising the use of lump sum contributions and unit contributions for Marie Skłodowska-Curie actions under the Horizon Europe Programme.
+The indicative budget includes budget provisions for the increase of the maximum EU contribution for grants funded under Horizon Europe MSCA Choose Europe calls in line with the provisions of the decision authorising the use of lump sum contributions and unit contributions for Marie Skłodowska-Curie actions under the Horizon Europe Programme.

-applicable) applicable) EUR 6700 per person-month for the duration EUR 6700 x % requested unit 177 of the initial phase (24 or 36 months) covered by the beneficiary x (1/number of months) ,
+applicable) applicable) EUR 6700 per person-month for the duration EUR 6700 x % requested unit of the initial phase (24 or 36 months) covered by the (1) 1 6 beneficiary x (1/number of months) EUR 6700 per person-month for the duration of the initial phase (24 or 36 months) EUR 6700 x % covered by the

-The Choose Europe for Science allowance can be used during the first phase 178 to cover:
+The Choose Europe allowance can be used during the first phase to cover: